ruggeryiury/ugc-parser/README.md

 ## ⚙️ Declaring Root Type

-`WARNING: This is a for a future feature, as for now, this is not necessary.`

 The generated JSON file can be both a dict or a list.
 By default, the script will generate the JSON root as a dict.
 But if you want the root as a list, you just need to place the following _declarative_ operator at the first line of your UGC file:

     #declare list